Singularities of the biextension metric for families of abelian varieties: Introduction

 where, for $i\in [1,k]$, $m_{i}> 0$ and $u_{i}(0)\not = 0$.
 Write $\ov{f}_{s,i}\defeq\ov{f}_s(0,\ldots,0,1,0,\ldots,0)$ (the $1$ placed in the $i$-th spot), then

-The rational number $\ord_0 J$ is called the ``height jump'' associated to the curve $\ov C$ and the point $0\in \ov C$.
-The fact that the height jump may be non-zero was first observed by R. Hain \cite{hain_normal} and has been explained by P. Brosnan and G. Pearlstein \cite{brospearl}.
-We find that the height jumps precisely when $f_s$ is not linear.
-We mention that the conjecture about the height jump was only stated in \cite{hain_normal} for the normal function associated to the Ceresa cycle, but it seems reasonable to make this broader conjecture.
+Note that indeed $\ord_0 J$ is independent of the choice of $s$.
+The rational number $\ord_0 J$ is called the ``height jump'' associated to the test curve $\ov \phi$, the admissible normal function $\nu$ and the point $0\in \ov C$.

+The terminology is due to R.\ Hain \cite{hain_normal}, who also observed a first instance where the height jump is non-zero.
+We refer the reader to the monograph \cite{brospearl} by P. Brosnan and G. Pearlstein, where an extensive study of the height jump in complete generality is given.
+Note that the height jumps precisely when $f_s$ is not linear.
+We mention that Conjecture \ref{con:1} about the height jump was stated in \cite{hain_normal} only for the normal function on $\mm_g$ associated to the Ceresa cycle, but it seems reasonable to make this broader conjecture.

-In this paper we prove Conjecture \ref{con:1} in the case of sections of families of polarized abelian varieties. \begin{theorem} Assume that the admissible variation $\hh$ over the smooth complex variety $X$ is pure of type $(-1,0), (0,-1)$, and that the monodromy operators on the fibers of $\hh$ about all irreducible components of $D$ are unipotent.
-Then for all holomorphic test curves $\ov \phi \colon \ov C\to \ov X$ with image not contained in $D$, the associated height jump divisor $J$ is effective. \end{theorem} Combining with inequality (\ref{positivedegree}) we obtain \begin{corollary} Assume that $\ov C$ is smooth and projective.
-Then under the assumptions of Theorem \ref{theorem:effectivity}, the line bundle $\ov{\phi}^*\Lear{\ca{P}_\nu, \aabs{-}}_{\ov{X}}$ has non-negative degree on $\ov{C}$. \end{corollary} The key to our proof of Theorem \ref{theorem:effectivity} is the fact that $f_s$ is convex, cf. Theorem \ref{singbiext}.4.
-Turning again to the case of the Ceresa cycle, note that since the intermediate Jacobian of the primitive part of $H_{3}(J(Y_{x}))$ is a compact complex torus but not an abelian variety, we can not apply directly our results for families of abelian varieties to this case.
-In a future work we hope to extend our results to cover this case.
+In this paper we prove Conjecture \ref{con:1} in the case of admissible normal functions of families of polarized abelian varieties. \begin{theorem} Assume that the polarized variation $\hh$ over the smooth complex variety $X$ is torsion-free and pure of type $(-1,0), (0,-1)$, and that the monodromy operators on the fibers of $\hh$ about all irreducible components of $D$ are unipotent.
+Let $\nu$ be an admissible normal function of the family of intermediate jacobians $J(\hh)$ over $X$.
+Then for all holomorphic test curves $\ov \phi \colon \ov C\to \ov X$ with image not contained in $D$, the associated height jump divisor $J=J_{\phi,\nu}$ on $\ov C$ is effective. \end{theorem} Combining with inequality (\ref{positivedegree}) we obtain \begin{corollary} Assume that $\ov C$ is smooth and projective.
+Then under the assumptions of Theorem \ref{theorem:effectivity}, the $\bb{Q}$-line bundle $\ov{\phi}^*\Lear{\ca{P}_\nu, \aabs{-}}_{\ov{X}}$ has non-negative degree on $\ov{C}$. \end{corollary} The key to our proof of Theorem \ref{theorem:effectivity} is the convexity of the homogeneous function $\ov f_s$, as asserted in Theorem \ref{singbiext}(\ref{item:3}).
+We have the following explicit expression for $\ord_0 J$.
+In equation (\ref{shape_f_s}) we already gave an expression for $f_s$ and hence $\ov f_s$ in terms of matrices $A_i$ and vectors $c_i$ for $i=1,\ldots,k$.
+We will see in subsection \ref{propertiesnormlike} that $\ov{f}_{s,i}=c_i^t A_i c_i $ for $i=1,\ldots,k$.
+Following the general expression (\ref{expression_J}) this gives